-From Turf to Tools is an on-going project looking at issues surrounding land access and environmental change and the effect this has on our contemporary ability to recreate ancient technology.
+From Turf to Tools was a project looking at issues surrounding land access and environmental change and the effect this has on our contemporary ability to recreate ancient technology.

 In July 2018, SSW entered a third Turf to Tools research period, with a week of research and experimentation culminating in a weekend course, lead by Eden Jolly, drawing on archaeological finds within the Rhynie fort and sharing knowledge of the bronze casting methods used by Pictish metalworkers.
 Using simple materials such as beeswax, clay, sand and horse manure, participants cast small objects using the traditional methods understood through the projects continuing research.